inveniosoftware/docs-invenio-rdm/docs/install/devbox.md

     ```
     devbox shell
     ```
-- Install a fresh InvenioRDM instance with the [provided installation script](https://github.com/ulbmuenster/invenio-devbox/blob/main/devbox_scripts/install-empty.sh) that is using `invenio-cli` to set up the instance:
+- Install a fresh InvenioRDM instance with the [provided installation script](https://github.com/ulbmuenster/invenio-devbox/blob/main/devbox_scripts/install-empty.sh) which is using `invenio-cli` to set up the instance:
     ```
     devbox run install-empty
     ```